COVID-19 Vaccine Updates

 At Dignity Health safety is our highest priority, and we only administer vaccines that are recommended by the FDA as safe and effective.

 The Pfizer and Moderna vaccines require two doses, administered three or four weeks apart.
+The Janssen/Johnson & Johnson vaccine requires one dose.
 When a vaccine is given, information will be provided about when to get the second dose.
-The Janssen/Johnson & Johnson vaccine requires only one dose.